 - Limit or avoid alcohol.
 Excessive use of alcohol can irritate and erode the mucous lining in your stomach and intestines, causing inflammation and bleeding.

-While over-the-counter and alternative medications may be helpful, evidence on effectiveness is lacking.
+While certain over-the-counter and alternative medications may be helpful, evidence on effectiveness is lacking.
 Therefore they are not recommended as the primary treatment for peptic ulcers.

 Preparing for your appointment